WebAssembly/spec/md-proto/WebAssembly.md

 `convertToIntegerTowardZero` operation, with the result value interpreted as unsigned, according to the [general floating-point rules][F].

-**Trap:** Invalid Conversion, when an Invalid condition occurs, due to the operand being outside the range that can be converted (including NaN values and infinities).
+**Trap:** Invalid Conversion To Integer, when an Invalid condition occurs, due to the operand being outside the range that can be converted (including NaN values and infinities).

 > This instruction's result is unsigned, so it almost always rounds down, however it does round up in one place: negative values greater than negative one